raitonoberu/website/src/content/skills/30_csharp.md

 name: C#
 ---

-It's a language I learned in my first year of university.
-No projects to showcase (yet?).
-I like its strong OOP-orientation and great potential to write complex architecture.
+This is a language I learned in my first year of university.
+I currently use it in my work and feel quite comfortable with it, but I still have a ton of things to explore :)